-The IRB may acknowledge the receipt of the submitted materials.
+The IRB issues this type of letter to acknowledge the receipt of the submitted materials.
 No additional actions are usually required, unless specified in the IRB letter.

-The IRB may issue this type of letter to acknowledge an external IRB approval, once the DMC IRB confirms it meets all local research context requirements.
+The IRB may use this type of letter to acknowledge an external IRB approval (under ceded review), once the Downstate IRB confirms it meets all local research context requirements.